GluuFederation/docs-oxd-prod/3.1.2/sources/plugin/roundcube/index.md

 Navigate to your OpenID Provider configuration webpage `https://OpenID-Provider/.well-known/openid-configuration` to see supported `acr_values`.
 In the `Select acr` section of the plugin page, choose the mechanism which you want for authentication.

+!!!Note
-Note: If the `Select acr` value is `none`, users will be sent to pass the OP's default authentication mechanism.
+    If the `Select acr` value is `none`, users will be sent to pass the OP's default authentication mechanism.